-JEL Classification: C91, D01, D9, H12

-Keywords: COVID-19, non-pharmaceutical interventions, beliefs, tradeoffs
+JEL Classification: C91, D01, D9, H12 Keywords: COVID-19, non-pharmaceutical interventions, beliefs, tradeoffs

-\We would like to thank Khalid ElFayoumi, Armin Falk, Miriam Gensowski, Mette Goertz, Michael Kosfeld, Philipp Lergetporer, Johannes Wohlfart and seminar participants at the University of Copenhagen for helpful comments.
+^{}We would like to thank Khalid ElFayoumi, Armin Falk, Miriam Gensowski, Mette Goertz, Michael Kosfeld, Philipp Lergetporer, Johannes Wohlfart and seminar participants at the University of Copenhagen and at the University of Innsbruck for helpful comments.
 Ethics approval was obtained from Goethe University Frankfurt.
-We appreciate generous funding from the Novo Nordisk Foundation (grant no. NNF17OC0026542) and from the Danish National Research Foundation through its grant (DNRF-134) to the Center for Economic Behavior and Inequality (CEBI) at the University of Copenhagen.
+We appreciate generous funding from the Economic Policy Research Network (grant no. 117133), from the Novo Nordisk Foundation (grant no. NNF17OC0026542) and from the Danish National Research Foundation through its grant (DNRF-134) to the Center for Economic Behavior and Inequality (CEBI) at the University of Copenhagen.
 The activities of CEBI are funded by the Danish National Research Foundation.

-&lt;sup>†Email: sonja.settele@econ.ku.dk; University of Copenhagen, Department of Economics, CEBI, Øster Farimagsgade 5, Building 35, 1353 Copenhagen, Denmark.
+[†]Email: sonja.settele@econ.ku.dk; University of Copenhagen, Department of Economics, CEBI, Øster Farimagsgade 5, Building 35, 1353 Copenhagen, Denmark.

-&lt;sup>‡Email: cas@econ.ku.dk; University of Copenhagen, Department of Economics, CEBI, Øster Farimagsgade 5, Building 35, 1353 Copenhagen, Denmark.
+[‡]Email: cas@econ.ku.dk; University of Copenhagen, Department of Economics, CEBI, Øster Farimagsgade 5, Building 35, 1353 Copenhagen, Denmark.